Gaurav-Shankar/geek-trust-traffic-problem-one/README.md

 Note: A vehicle cannot travel faster than the traffic speed for an orbit.
 So even though a car’s max speed is 20 megamiles/ hour, it can only go at 10 megamiles/hour if that is the traffic speed for that orbit

+Prpblem 2:

+King Shan now would like to visit Hallitharam and RK Puram on the same day.
+Write code to determine which orbits & vehicle he should take to visit both destinations in the quickest possible time.

+Orbit options:

+Orbit 1 - 18 mega miles & 20 craters to cross

+Orbit 2 - 20 mega miles & 10 craters to cross

+Orbit 3 - 30 mega miles & 15 craters to cross

+Orbit 4 - 15 mega miles & 18 craters to cross

+Note: You can choose only 1 vehicle for the entire trip.
+You cannot change vehicle after reaching the first destination.